pratikn1998/mongo-cc/README.md

 ```

 ## Testing

 As of now, unit tests are written only for the Java parser module, which is responsible for parsing code into structured chunks ([`JavaSymbol`](src/common/types.py) objects).

 ```bash
 pytest -v
 ```

-### Available Make Commands

-- `make venv`: Creates a virtual environment
-- `make install`: Sets up the project and installs dependencies
-- `make lint`: Runs the Ruff linter
-- `make clean`: Cleans up generated files and caches
+## Sample Outputs

+Example outputs for sample Java projects are available in ["sample_outputs"](/sample_outputs)